 - Pinellas County’s After the Storm Safety Tips and Recovery Assistance

 - Report Issues for City Maintenance

-Frequently following severe storm activity and power disruptions, there may be non-working traffic signals in the city.
-If you encounter an inoperable signal, please remember to approach the intersection as a four-way stop.
+Following severe storm activity and power disruptions, there may be non-working traffic signals in the city.
+If you encounter an inoperable signal, remember to approach the intersection as a four-way stop.
 At a four-way stop, the first vehicle to reach the intersection should move forward first.
 If two vehicles reach the intersection at the same time, the driver on the left yields to the driver on the right.